Skip to main content

 How PAD Affects Blood Flow

 Restricted blood flow can cause leg cramping, fatigue, or coldness in the extremities.
 Even minor injuries may heal slowly.
-In severe cases, tissue damage may occur, leading to ulcers or infections, highlighting the importance of early diagnosis.
+In severe cases, tissue damage may occur, leading to ulcers or infections, highlighting the importance of early diagnosis from a health clinic near you.

 Symptoms and Daily Impact